fish5421/Car-Classifier-Fastai/README.md

 [![](https://img.shields.io/badge/python-3.5%2B-green.svg)]()

-> This is a web application that has been developed using the fastai library and is deployed on heroku
+> This is a web application that has been developed using the fastai library and is deployed on heroku.
+The application takes thousands of images from the VMMRdb dataset and classifies to the make and model level of vehicles between 1990 and 2012.
+There are just under 400 different categories of vehicles and the model sports a 91% accuracy level trained on a GTX 1060i GPU.

 ------------------